megaease/easemesh/docs/user_manual.md

   labels:
     mesh.megaease.com/mesh-service: "true"
 ```
-> No matter what's the value of the `mesh.megaease.com/mesh-service` is set, EaseMesh will regard the namespace as the interested namespace in which deployments create/updated will be instrumented
+> No matter what's the value of the `mesh.megaease.com/mesh-service` is set, EaseMesh will regard the namespace as the interested namespace in which deployments create/updated will be instrumented.

 ### Deploy an annotated deployment